11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 • Then congratulate yourself on this crucial and necessary step to breaking free and having peace of mind.

-2. KNOCK HIM OR HER OFF THE PEDASTAL
+2. KNOCK HIM OR HER OFF THE PEDESTAL

 It's useful to squash such irrational thinking and take your power back.